Overview of the best photonics books: 2025 update

 Quantum optics for experimentalists is subdivided into two main parts.
 There’s the theoretical foundations of quantum optics and experimental techniques in quantum optics.

 Quantum optics models a light beam as consisting of a stream of individual photons which are quantized into well-defined energy levels.
-This is a radical departure from classical optics which considers light to be an electromagnetic wave.

-Quantum optics for engineers is an excellent book that addresses quantum optics from the point of view of an experimental physicist.
 Experimental physicists working with light often develop photonic applications.
 So it makes sense to include this book in this overview of quantum photonics books.

 You will benefit from this book if you are an optical physicist/engineer who wishes to better understand or further improve the complexity/quality of your quantum optics experiments.